CACFP Annual Mandatory Training

 Overview

-• Understand what documentation is required to demonstrate meal pattern compliance
+- Understand required documentation to demonstrate meal pattern compliance

 Target Audience